Skip to main content

 Approve or Reject

-• Approve: the milestone moves to completed, and payment is queued.
+• Approve: the milestone moves to approved, and payment is queued.

 • Reject: send it back with feedback.
 The contractor can revise and resubmit.